TobiasSjoholm1995/AI/README.md

 - Classifications: This directory contains Python scripts that focus on solving classifications problems, such as Binary and Multi-Class classifications.

 - Generations: Implementation of a Generative Adversarial Network (GAN), it defines the generator, the discriminator and the GAN neural network models.
-The training process involves generating synthetic images and optimizing the weight of the neural network models.
+The training process involves generating synthetic images and optimizing the weights of the neural network models.
 It also includes functionality to visualize and save the generated images.

 - Info: Contains information about activation functions and loss functions that can be used as a lookup when needed in the future.